aaahardon/NLP/Five-Sigma_02_Seeking-Curve-Trade-Opportunities-Based-on-FOMC-Minutes.md

 # Get the sentiment scores for each sentence and the count of sentences for each text
 sentence_scores, sentence_counts = get_sentence_sentiment_scores(text_list)
 ```
 Next, we tally the sentiment scores of all sentences in each text, computing their average by dividing the total by the number of sentences.
 These average scores, paired with their corresponding text identifiers, are structured into a DataFrame.
-Finally, we save this DataFrame as a CSV file named 'average_sentiment_scores.csv'.
+Finally, we save this DataFrame as a CSV file named *average_sentiment_scores.csv*.
 This file offers insights into the prevailing sentiment trend by providing average sentiment scores for each unit of analysis.

 ```python
 avg_sentiment_scores = []